-53. Board of Directors
+62. Board of Directors

-The Credit Union shall have a minimum of 5 Non-Executive Directors and a maximum as determined by the Members at the Annual General Meeting from time to time, including any limits on the representation of Corporate Members.
+The Credit Union shall have a minimum of 5 Non-Executive Directors and a maximum as determined by the Members of the Board.
 In addition, two Executive Director posts will be held by the Approved Persons.
 All Directors shall be elected at the Annual General Meeting in accordance with these rules.
 The Board of Directors has the power to propose a recommendation regarding the election of representatives at the Annual General Meeting to ensure that the Board consists of representatives of all areas, sections and diverse groups covered by the Credit Union.
+The Board of Directors has the power to establish a policy on the number, skills, competencies, and diversity of representation on the Board.

-66. Payment of Expenses and Honoraria
+63. Payment of Expenses and Honoraria

 The Board of Directors shall have the power to remunerate any, or all, of its Directors a sum which is commensurate with the responsibilities of office held.
 Such a policy will require to be approved annually by the membership.